hipstas/audio-ml-lab/README.md

 ```

-Enter `http://localhost:8888` in your browser's URL bar to launch Jupyter.
+When the commands above finished running, point your browser to `http://localhost:8888` in to launch the Jupyter interface.